 3) Do You Have Enough Experience?

 In addition to the academic requirement, certification candidates must meet experience requirements, as outlined in the Safety Certifications at a Glance webpage and certifications' complete guides.

 Certain certifications, the Certified Safety Professional® (CSP®) and Certified Environmental, Health and Safety Trainer® (CET®), require applicants to hold a BCSP-approved SH&E credential.

 Apply online by selecting the My Profile button on the BCSP website, your login for BCSP's Certification Management System (CMS).
 BCSP reviews application materials determining eligibility for the certification examination.
 BCSP randomly selects applications for audit.
 If selected for audit, you must submit supporting documentation.

 5) Purchase Your Exam

-Once their application is approved, new candidates may register and pay for their examination online by logging into "My Profile" and selecting “Purchase Exam” from the menu.
-Candidates will have one year once their application has been approved to purchase, schedule, and sit for the examination.
+Once their application is approved, new candidates may register and pay for examination online by logging into "My Profile" and selecting “Purchase Exam” from the menu.
+Candidates will have one year once their application has been approved to purchase, schedule, and sit for examination.

 6) Sit for Your Exam

 BCSP's examination provider, Pearson VUE, has hundreds of test centers located around the world, which are open every business day (some also have weekend and holiday hours).
 Examinations are delivered via computer at the test center.
 As soon as candidates submit their exam, results are available.

 More details on purchasing, scheduling, and sitting for your examination can be found in the Pearson VUE brochure.